dspringuel-va/blog-posts/server-sent-events/README.md

 data: AG-123\n\n
 ```

 This would send three events; two of type `create` and one of type `delete`.
-This allows the client to handle the events differently.
-More details in the client example.
+This allows the client to handle the events differently (more details in the client example).
 If the server doesn't specify any type, it will be `message` by default.

-The `retry` prefix is used to tell how long the client the client should wait (in milliseconds) before attempting to reconnect if the connection closes.
+The `retry` prefix is used to tell how long the client the client should wait (in milliseconds) before attempting to reconnect if the connection closes unexpectedly.

 ```
 retry: 10000\n